openmoh/openmohaa/docs/configuration/server.md

 ## Home directory

 In original MOH:AA, the game installation directory is used to store mods and data, it's not the case in OpenMoHAA as it uses the home directory by default to write data in here, and the home directory can be used to store mods.
 This behavior can be changed:
-- `set fs_homepath Z:\openmohaa_data` user data will be read and written in the directory located in `Z:\openmohaa_data`
+- `set fs_homepath Z:\openmohaa_data`: User data will be read and written in the directory located in `Z:\openmohaa_data`
-- `set fs_homepath homedata` the subdirectory `homedata` in the game directory will be used to read and store user data
+- `set fs_homepath homedata`: The subdirectory `homedata` in the game directory will be used to read and store user data
-- `set fs_homepath .` not recommended, the game directory will be used for storing user data, just like the original MOH:AA
+- `set fs_homepath .`: Not recommended, the game directory will be used for storing user data, just like the original MOH:AA

 The variable defaults to the following value depending on the OS:
 - `%APPDATA%\openmohaa` on Windows